tsosi-org/tsosi-org.github.io/content/post/2025-04-29--scoss-webinar/index.md

 - Next to a consortia approach, it would be great to have a "mission group" approach, like the "Association of Research Libraries" (US)

-- TSOSI normalize financial contribution to infrastructures
+- TSOSI normalizes financial contribution to infrastructures